GenerousLabs/share/do.md

   - Pull via a web request? - later
 - [ ] Check exps:// links without app launch

+## Sprint 2 Follow ups

+- [ ] Delete a connection
+  - How do they know we deleted our repo?
+- [ ] Retry on failure
+  - Lots of things can go wrong, can we retry them?
+  - Maybe a "refetch" type action that runs all the git pull commands again?

 ## Sprint 2 Nice to Have

 - [ ] base64 encode names in share URLs?